Last updated: ET

 Still valid: ET

-Avoid non-essential travel to Iran due to the volatile security situation, the regional threat of terrorism and the risk of arbitrary detention.
+Avoid all travel to Iran due to travel restrictions imposed following the spread of coronavirus disease (COVID-19).
+It is increasingly difficult to leave the country.
+Additional risks include the volatile security situation, the regional threat of terrorism and the possibility of arbitrary detention.

 Canadians, particularly dual Canadian-Iranian citizens, are at risk of being arbitrarily questioned, arrested and detained.
 Iran does not recognize dual nationality and Canada will not be granted consular access to dual Canadian-Iranian citizens.
 Canadian-Iranian dual citizens should carefully consider the risks of travelling to Iran.

 There is no resident Canadian government office in the country.
 The ability of Canadian officials to provide consular assistance is extremely limited.